seanwo/how-to/ubuntu-mediabox/nut.md

 I have a Network UPS Tool (NUT) Server running on a [Raspberry Pi Management Server](/tinypilot/tinypilot.md) that monitors the UPS that this NAS is plugged into.
 I want to setup a NUT client on this NAS to be informed when to shutdown during the low power warning.

-Make a backup of the original configuraiton files
+Make a backup of the original configuration files

 ```console
 cd /etc/nut